GWish Scholars

 How will the demonstration projects be structured and who should apply?

-While the primary goal is to support implementation of the Demonstration Projects, we also recognize the opportunity to develop leaders in spiritual care, and thus will incorporate a Learning Collaborative and structured mentoring of all project teams.
+While the primary goal is to support implementation of the Demonstration Projects, we also recognize the opportunity to develop leaders in spiritual care, and thus selected GWish Scholar teams will participate in our Advancing Spiritual Care Learning Collaborative and structured mentoring of the project teams to share best practices and create a network of spiritual care leaders.
 From the project evaluation we hope to learn 1) the facilitating factors and barriers to effective implementation of existing guidelines and recommendations, and 2) the potential impacts of successful implementation of improved spiritual care on key stakeholders.
 This Learning Collaborative and evaluation process will inform future cycles of this initiative to create sustainable outcomes for establishing the field of spiritual care.

 What do I need to know about preparing my proposal (application)?

-One New York-based clinician-chaplain team will develop and implement a Demonstration Project to be completed within two years.
+Five (5) clinician-chaplain teams will develop and implement Demonstration Projects to be completed within two years.
 Each proposal should have a detailed and well-developed implementation plan and a precise evaluation plan.
 If the Demonstration Project team leaders do not have prior experience in research or QI projects and evaluation, they are encouraged to collaborate with a strong research mentor within their organization or obtain that expertise though the addition of a local or national research mentor, who will help ensure the project’s successful completion.
-Each proposal should provide a description of how the project will address issues of diversity and inclusion.

-The proposal evaluation criteria include: 1) applicants’ CV and clinical background; 2) the Demonstration Project team and local mentor's research or QI experience; 3) quality and feasibility of the proposed Demonstration Project; 4) commitment of the applicants' organization based on the letters of support; 5) the potential for clinical implementation and assessment of potential impact for key stakeholders [healthcare system, patients, and clinicians]; 6) the potential for models that can be tested in future research or practice; and 7) a sustainability plan for future years.
+The proposal evaluation criteria include: 1) applicants’ CV and clinical background; 2) the Demonstration Project team and local mentors’ research or QI experience; 3) quality and feasibility of the proposed Demonstration Project; 4) commitment of the applicant’s organization based on the letters of support; 5) the potential for clinical implementation and assessment of potential impact for key stakeholders [healthcare system, patients, and clinicians]; 6) the potential for models that can be tested in future research or practice; and 6) a sustainability plan for future years.

 What are the requirements / expectations if I’m selected to participate?

-During the two-year project development, implementation, and evaluation at their home institution, the Demonstration Project team will be expected to:
+During the two-year project development, implementation, and evaluation at their home institutions, Demonstration Project teams will be expected to:

-• Participate in the initial virtual ISPEC course on October 26 & 27 and virtual Demonstration Project Launch meeting in Fall 2023
+1. Participate in the initial virtual ISPEC course and virtual Demonstration Project Launch meeting

-• Participate in all virtual monthly Learning Collaborative sessions and complete session evaluations
+4. Participate in all virtual monthly Learning Collaborative sessions and session evaluation

-• Submit (1) article for publication and (1) abstract for presentation based on the completed Demonstration Project
+7. Submit (1) article for publication and (1) abstract for presentation based on the ongoing or completed Demonstration Project

 Who is eligible to participate?

-The current Demonstration Project grant opportunity is limited to applicants in clinical settings within the state of New York.
-The project should include one board-certified chaplain and one clinician from the same New York-based health setting as project leaders.
-We realize not all settings have board certified chaplains.
-We will consider applicants with commensurate professional chaplaincy experience to include 8 or more years of clinical chaplaincy or 4 units of CPE and 2000 hours of clinical practice.
+This cohort of Demonstration Projects is open to applicants in clinical settings within United States and globally.
+Each project should include a board-certified chaplain and clinician as project leaders.
+We realize not all settings have board-certified chaplains.
+We will consider applications with commensurate professional chaplaincy experience to include 8 or more years of clinical chaplaincy or 4 units of CPE and 2000 hours of clinical practice.
+“Clinicians” in all ASC activities include Medicine, Nursing, PAs, NPs, Social Work, Psychology, Physical Therapy, Occupational Therapy, and Speech Therapy.

 How much funding will be awarded to each project team?